dauletle/python-style-template/README.md

 5. **No Warranty**: The software is provided "as is" without any warranty of any kind.

 This license is designed to be business-friendly while ensuring proper attribution to the original author.
 It allows for maximum freedom in using the template while maintaining the integrity of your original work.

+## Special Thanks

+This project's structure and implementation of Cursor rules were inspired by the article ["Writing Cursor Rules with a Cursor Rule"](https://www.adithyan.io/blog/writing-cursor-rules-with-a-cursor-rule) by Adithyan.
+The article provided valuable insights into creating effective Cursor rules and helped shape the approach taken in this template.
+Special thanks to Adithyan for sharing his knowledge and experience with the Cursor community.